Canada national rugby sevens team: Current squad

+The following players have been selected to represent Canada during the 2023–24 SVNS tournament beginning in December 2023.

+Note: Caps reflect the total number of SVNS events competed in as of the 2023 Dubai Sevens.

 World Rugby Sevens Series

 The principal competition in which the Canada national rugby sevens team regularly competes is the World Rugby Sevens Series.
 Canada is one of the core teams that plays in every Series tournament.

 Results by season

 Third place games/Bronze finals were introduced in the 2011-12 season.
 Starting in the 2016-17 season, Silver and Bronze medals were introduced, 5th place replaced the Plate, the Challenge Trophy replace the Bowl, and the 13th place replaced the Shield.

 † Due to the impacts of the COVID-19 pandemic, World Rugby revised the method used for the series standings in the interest of fairness to teams not able to participate in all rounds of the 2021–22 season.
 This system excluded the two lowest-scored rounds from each team in the final standings.
 So, with nine tournaments in the series, only the best seven tournament results for each team contributed to the ranking points.